osrf/ariac-docker/README.md

 Team configuration files must be put into a folder with the name of the team.

-We have provided an example submission in the `team_configs` directory of this repository.
+We have provided an example submission in the `team_config` directory of this repository.
 You should see that there is a directory called `example_team` that has the following configuration files in it:

 ```